official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 “It [9/11] was a tragedy.
 An act of evil.
 From this nation, goes our deepest sympathy and prayers for the victims and our profound solidarity with the American people.

-“We were with you at the first, we will stay with you to the last.”69
+“We were with you at the first, we will stay with you to the last.”[^69]

 128. Of the relatives of those who died, Mr Blair said:

 “They don’t want revenge.
 They want something better in memory of their
 loved ones.

-67 Minute Davies to Patey, 24 September 2001, ‘Iraq: Way Forward’.
+[^67]: Minute Davies to Patey, 24 September 2001, ‘Iraq: Way Forward’.
-68 UN Press Release, 1 October 2001, Secretary-General, Addressing Assembly on Terrorism,
+[^68]: UN Press Release, 1 October 2001, Secretary-General, Addressing Assembly on Terrorism,
-Calls for ‘Immediate Far-Reaching Changes’ in UN Response to Terror.
-69  The Guardian, 2 October 2001, Full text: Tony Blair’s speech (Parts one and two).
+[^69]:  The Guardian, 2 October 2001, Full text: Tony Blair’s speech (Parts one and two).

 334

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 “I believe their memorial can and should be greater than simply the punishment of the guilty.
 It is that out of the shadow of this evil, should emerge lasting good: